Marszałek: Historical usage, 1240–1772

+Usage since 1772

+Before the partition of Poland, the highest military rank equivalent to modern marszałek (Field marshal) was hetman.

 In 1772, after the First Partition of Poland, in the Russian-occupied part of the Polish–Lithuanian Commonwealth an office of the marszałek szlachty (Marshal of Nobility) was created.
 Not related to the earlier court officials, the szlachta marshal was a deputy of Russian-nominated governor and was entitled with taking care of the sejmiks and other self-government bodies of the gentry, as well as with collecting taxes and controlling the genealogical records.
 The Collection of Laws of the Russian Empire of 1842 introduced two sets of such officials: one for gubernyal level of administration and the other for powiat-level.
 Initially elected by the gentry, after the January Uprising of 1863 the marshals were usually nominated by the governor.
 Their influence soon diminished and the office was abolished, together with the traditional Polish system of administrative division onto voivodships, lands and powiats.

 In the 20th century, when Poland regained independence, a new rank was created: marszałek polski (Marshal of Poland).
 It was first given to Józef Piłsudski, and although it is the highest military rank it is more of an honor-rank.
 This title is granted only to military commanders who achieved victory during a war.
 Marszałek sejmu was recreated as well.

-Traditionally the highest military rank equivalent to modern marszałek(Field marshal) was hetman before partitions of Poland.